Regret Distribution in Stochastic Bandits: Optimal Trade-off between Expectation and Tail Risk: Generalization and Extensions

-Same as in the MAB setting, $N^\pi(T)$ also enjoys the fast concentration property in Lemma \ref{lemma:bound-noise}.
-We provide the Linear UCB policy ($\UCB\text{\rm -L}$, adapted fro \citealt{abbasi2011improved} and \citealt{simchi2022simple}) in Algorithm \ref{alg:UCB-lin}.
-The following theoremd show that under carefully specified bonus terms $\rad_t(z)$, we can obtain explicit exponentially decaying regret tail bounds similar to that in the standard stochastic MAB setting, for both the fixed-time case (Theorem \ref{thm:linear}) and the any-time case (Theorem \ref{thm:linear-any}).
+We provide the Linear UCB policy ($\UCB\text{\rm -L}$, adapted from \citealt{abbasi2011improved} and \citealt{simchi2022simple}) in Algorithm \ref{alg:UCB-lin}.
+The following theorems show that under carefully specified bonus terms $\rad_t(z)$, we can obtain explicit exponentially decaying regret tail bounds similar to that in the standard stochastic MAB setting, for both the fixed-time case (Theorem \ref{thm:linear}) and the any-time case (Theorem \ref{thm:linear-any}).
 Note that in standard bonus design, $\rad_t(z)\propto \sqrt{z}$ (see, e.g., the OFUL policy in \citealt{abbasi2011improved}).
 In our design, $z=a_t^\top V_{t-1}^{-1}a_t$ (denote as $\|a_t\|_t^2$) is regarded as a counterpart of $1/n_i$ in the MAB setting (though they are not equivalent).
 An additional $\sqrt{dz}$ term is introduced to force exploration at the very beginning and prevent the policy from sticking to a suboptimal action.

 \begin{breakablealgorithm} \end{breakablealgorithm}